Thursday, September 23, 2021

 The big guy and Lucy are both feeling much better now and I'm thankful for that.

-On the upside, it is our fifth anniversary today.
+It is our fifth anniversary today.
 We often forget and don't really celebrate but tonight I made a special supper and dessert.
 I'm thankful I met the big guy.

 Covid numbers continue to rise in Alberta and our Premier finally showed up today to address this issue.
 It wasn't much but it was better than nothing.
 I was so upset last night about the whole thing that I had a hard time falling asleep.
 It's so frustrating when you can't fix things, when you don't have control:) It's hard to accept things, for me anyway.